ironpeakservices/ironpeak.be/content/blog/PPPwned.md

 +++
 date = "2026-07-23T09:37:00+01:00"
-title = "PPPwned: The Bug That Outlived Dial-Up" tags = ["ps4","exploit","kernel","ppp","rce","jailbreak","goldhen","cve-2006-4304","console","reverse-engineering"] description = "A cited deep dive into the PS4 FW 11.00 PPP-based kernel exploit: why PlayStation jailbreaking exists, how PS4's FreeBSD-based OS works, the real CVE-2006-4304 advisory and patch, and what it means for PS5." layout = "blog"
+tags = ["ps4","exploit","kernel","ppp","rce","jailbreak","goldhen","cve-2006-4304","console","reverse-engineering"]
+description = "A cited deep dive into the PS4 FW 11.00 PPP-based kernel exploit: why PlayStation jailbreaking exists, how PS4's FreeBSD-based OS works, the real CVE-2006-4304 advisory and patch, and what it means for PS5." layout = "blog"